MohanGsk/ApplicationInsights-Home/Samples/ConnectionStringDraft.md

 `InstrumentationKey=00000000-0000-0000-0000-000000000000;EndpointSuffix=ai.contoso.com;`

-In this example, this connection string uses the endpoint suffix with one explicit endpoint override.
+In this example, this connection string specifies the endpoint suffix and the SDK will construct service endpoints.

 - Authorization scheme defaults to “ikey”
 - Instrumentation Key: 00000000-0000-0000-0000-000000000000